abhiram200/demand-forecasting-app/README.md

 - 📧 Reset forgotten passwords via email verification.
 - 📂 Upload data for forecasting.
 - 🔮 Get ML-driven demand predictions for products.
-- 🌐 Use a React/HTML frontend that communicates with the Flask backend.
+- 🌐 Uses a HTML/CSS frontend that communicates with the Flask backend.

 ---